 The dangers of academic procrastination

-Furthermore, the tendency to engage in procrastination is associated with a variety of issues from a career perspective, including lower salaries, shorter periods of employment, and a higher likelihood of unemployment.
-This can affect students who are employed while in academia, as well as students who enter the job market after graduation.
+In addition, the tendency to engage in procrastination is associated with a variety of issues from a career perspective, including lower salaries, shorter periods of employment, and a higher likelihood of unemployment.
+This can affect students who are employed while engaging in academic studies, as well as students who enter the job market after graduation.

-Finally, note that many of these issues extend to people in academia other than students, such as teachers and faculty.
-Specifically, academic procrastination can cause these individuals to suffer from issues such as reduced productivity, worse job performance, worse career prospects, and lower job satisfaction, as well as issues with their health, such as increased stress.
+Finally, many of the issues of academic procrastination can extend to people in academia other than students, such as teachers and faculty.
+For example, for these professionals, procrastination can lead to various similar issues, such as increased stress, worse emotional wellbeing, worse job performance, and lower job satisfaction.

 What causes academic procrastination